PawanShreSth/Selenium-Python-BoilerPlate-Code/README.md

 3. Run the Test Script: Use the Command Line Interface (CLI) to run the test script.
 Replace login_test.py with the name of your script if different:

    `python .\test\login_test.py`

-# Notes

-- Ensure that your directory structure is correctly set up and that the .env file is placed in the correct location for the scripts to access the environment variables.

 # **\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\_**\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***\*\*\*\***\*\***\*\***\*\***